jzheng20/jzheng20.github.io/_pages/about.md

 Hello!
 My name is Jingjing Zheng.
 My current research interests include efficient training/inference of large models grounded in theory, low-rank/sparse representation learning with applications to efficient optimization and compute,  safety & reliability of LLMs under resource constraints.
-My academic background spans art and design (B.A.), mathematics (M.S. and Ph.D.), and computer science (Ph.D.).
+My academic background spans art and design (B.A.), mathematics (M.S. and current Ph.D.), and computer science (completed Ph.D. degree).
 Since 2023, I have been pursuing my doctoral studies in Mathematics at the [University of British Columbia](https://www.ubc.ca/), under the supervision of Prof. [Yankai Cao](https://chbe.ubc.ca/yankai-cao/).